 Dream of:10 October 1984 (2) "Damaged Penny"

-Dawson had walked into the room and was watching me.
+Dawson (a law professor) had walked into the room and was watching me.
 I felt as if I were doing something wrong by damaging the penny, but I continued anyway, almost in spite.

 Dawson wanted to talk with me.
 Finally, he walked over and sat down near me.
 I sat down next to him.
 He asked me how I was doing.
 I said, "Fine."